CaptainMirage/CaptainMirage/README.md

 ## Let's talk and have a drink!

 📧 Reach out to me at elliottwittdamirage@gmail.com if you have any questions or just want to chat.
-I'm always here for my fellow fans! specially you, mom.
+I'm always here for my fellow fans!

 ---